Elf Cookies

 Make Elf Cookies Part of the Party

-This would be such a fun recipe to use for a “family night” activity.
+This would be such a fun recipe to use for a family activity, birthday party or holiday party for kids or teenagers.
 Have all the kids make their own recipe creations by dividing up the dough and letting them choose which Christmas candies they want in their Elf Cookies.
 Have all the Christmas candy out in bowls and give them an allotted amount of “scoops.”
 So many possibilities!
 Kids love being able to come up with their own creations in the kitchen.
 This is the perfect opportunity to let them do just that!
+Everyone loves homemade cookies, especially when they are warm out of the oven.
+Serve them up with a tall glass of cold milk or a hot mug of cocoa.
+Does a party get any better than that?

 This recipe can be made a day or two ahead or frozen for later use, which makes it even more convenient for holiday gatherings or parties.
+Or make a double batch of dough to save for later.
+Here’s all you do:

 Frequently Asked Questions